Appointment of chief minister

-[C] Jyoti Basu of the CPI (M) is the longest-serving Chief Minister of any state in India.
-He remained the CM of West Bengal from 1977 to 2000, being in power for 8539 days.
-It was under his regime that the historic land reform movement ‘Operation Barga’ was carried out throughout rural West Bengal, a model soon replicated in other parts of the country.
+Jyoti Basu of the CPI (M) (West Bengal) is the longest-serving Chief Minister of any state in India.
+He held the office for 8539 days.
+Land reform movement ‘Operation Barga’ was carried out throughout rural West Bengal during his regime.

-[D] Nadendla Bhaskara Rao has served the shortest-term as a Chief Minister.
-He remained the CM of Andhra Pradesh for a very brief period of only 31 days in 1984.
+Nadendla Bhaskara Rao (Andhra Pradesh) has served the shortest-term as a Chief Minister.
+He served the office for 31 days in 1984.

-[F] The only female Chief Minister to lead her government for three consecutive terms in any state of independent India is Sheila Dikshit of the INC. Dikshit remained the CM of Delhi for a continuous term from 1998 to 2013.
+The only female Chief Minister to lead her government for three consecutive terms in any state of independent India is Sheila Dikshit (CM od Delhi) of the INC.

 The relationship between the governor and the Chief Minister—